YZzz10/Bank-Marketing-Campaign-Dashboard/README.md

 # Bank-Marketing-Campaign-Dashboard

 ## Project Objective
+To identify customer characteristics and campaign factors associated with successful term deposit subscriptions and support more effective customer targeting strategies.

 ## Dataset Used
-- <a href="https://github.com/YZzz10/Credit-Card-Complaint-Dashboard/blob/main/Credit%20Card%20Data.xlsx">Credit Card Complaint Dataset</a>
+- <a href="">Bank Marketing Campaign Dataset</a>

 ## View Dashboard
 <a href="">View Dashboard</a> (Please use “See this in Full Screen” if the dashboard elements overlap.)